 these harmful impacts on water quality.

-It is anticipated that the Stewardship Fund program will begin taking proposals for grant projects in late 2013 or early 2014.
-Announcements regarding program changes will be posted on the MWMO website once the evaluation is complete.
+Announcements regarding program changes will be posted on the MWMO website once the board approval is given.

 Stewardship Fund Program